 On December 21, Baton was denied the addition of a rebroadcast transmitter for CFTO at Owen Sound (channel 12, 7,100 watts video, 1,600 watts audio, directional, 449 feet).
 CKCO Kitchener was awarded the licence (at Wiarton).

-William O. Crompton left CFRB Radio to open a TV consulting service.
+William O. Crampton left CFRB Radio to open a TV consulting service.
 As VP and GM of CFTO, he was credited with putting the station into a profitable position.
-Crompton had left CFTO for CFRB in 1968 to help the radio station in its effort to obtain a television licence.
+Crampton had left CFTO for CFRB in 1968 to help the radio station in its effort to obtain a television licence.

 Peter Emmerson left CFTO.

 Baton received CRTC approval to acquire CFQC-TV Saskatoon, the first step down the long road to the eventual acquisition of control of the CTV network.